shopot/rsclone/server/README.md

 ## Installation

 - Clone this repository on your local computer
-- Install npm packages for client and server
+- Install depends npm packages of Node.js for client and server

 ```bash
 $ git clone https://github.com/shopot/rsclone.git